ttyzero/minibus/README.md

 listeners on the channel specified.
 If a message sent to minibus does not match the `chan: msg` format it will be dropped.

-Messages can be delivered by sending a datagram packet to the `minibus` UNIX datagram socket file in the minibus working directory, usually `~/.cache/minibus` on linux, or `~/Library/Caches/minibus` on macOS.
+Messages are delivered by sending a datagram packet to the `minibus` UNIX datagram socket file in the minibus working directory, usually `~/.cache/minibus` on linux, or `~/Library/Caches/minibus` on macOS.